DordStream/DordStream-/README.md

 •	It helps developer to develop web application with Html, Css and Javascript.
 •	It helps Newbie Developer Journey easy.
 •       It helps developer that has zero knowledge on back-end language (PHP, C#, Java e.t.c)
-•	It helps developer to perform database operations.
+•	It helps developer to perform rational database operations without the knowledge of MYSQL or MSSQL e.t.c.